What Is Adverse Impact?

 Have a DEI expert and I/O psychologist validate the interview questions and rating guide in advance.
 This makes the interview more inclusive and prevents illegal interview questions or biased language from making it to the interview.

-Teach interviewers what to do with volunteered information.
+Teach interviewers how to handle volunteered information.
 The best practice is to avoid pursuing that line of discussion, documenting the information in the interview notes, or considering it when they rate the candidate and make selection decisions.

 Discuss or ask about: